 What are the Side Effects of Opiate Detox?

 Side effects of opiate detox can include nausea, vomiting, diarrhea, muscle aches, and fatigue.
-More serious side effects can include anxiety, depression, and hallucinations.
+More severe side effects can include anxiety, depression, and hallucinations.
 Opiate detox can be dangerous if not done under medical supervision.
-It is important to talk to your doctor before beginning.
+It is essential to talk to your doctor before beginning.

 Can I Detox from Opiates rom Home?